Procurement (including Policy and Regulations)

 If a person/firm you are contracting provides expertise or strategic advice that you use to assist in decision making, then they would fit the definition of a consultant.
 You then must get 3 quotations for any amount of services if you anticipate the fees to be less than $100,000, or go through a full RFP process if you anticipate the fees going beyond that amount over the entire scope of the project.

-Please note that purchasing policy has been updated to include the BPS Expenses Directive, which clearly indicates that you must also ensure that under no circumstances can food, beverage, gratuities, laundry, dry cleaning and personal telephone calls be itemized and paid as part of any contract between the University and a consultant or separately reimbursed.
+Please note that Procurement Policy has been updated to include the BPS Expenses Directive, which clearly indicates that you must also ensure that under no circumstances can food, beverage, gratuities, laundry, dry cleaning and personal telephone calls be itemized and paid as part of any contract between the University and a consultant or separately reimbursed.
 Business related travel and accommodation expenses must be pre-approved and written into the contract.

 Refer to Employee versus Contractor / Taxation of Payments for guidance in determining whether payments to an individual are considered employment or non-employment in nature.

 Presidential Authorization – The Ontario BPS Procurement Directive provides the provision for the President to authorize a non-competed consulting contract.
 It should be noted that Presidential authorization does not rectify the non-compliance of the contract.
-Therefore, it is not a recommended practise.
+Therefore, it is not a recommended practice.
 Contact Procurement Services for advice if considering this process.

 Contracts over $1,000,000 – For consulting contracts above $1,000,000, Business Board authorization is required.